-Most of us welcome hot weather, but when it's too hot for too long, there are health risks.
-In England, there are on average 2000 heat related deaths every year.
+Most of us welcome hot weather, but when it's too hot, there are health risks.
+During heatwaves, more people than usual get seriously ill or die.
 If hot weather hits this summer, make sure it does not harm you or anyone you know.

 Why is a heatwave a problem?